You’re looking for fun facts about London to boost your wanderlust? Kudos to you!

-Enacted in 1313 and never removed to this day, the act decrees that “in all Parliaments, Treatises and other Assemblies, which should be made in the Realm of England for ever, that every Man shall come without all Force and Armour.”
+Enacted in 1313 and never removed to this day, the act decrees that ‘in all Parliaments, Treatises and other Assemblies, which should be made in the Realm of England for ever, that every Man shall come without all Force and Armour.’

 To become a black cab driver is not an easy task

-Each potential driver must complete a rigorous test called ‘The Knowledge’ which involves memorizing every single street or alley in London.
-Every…single…one!
-It took years and a lot of walks for the future cab drivers to memorize them.
+Each potential driver must complete a rigorous test called The Knowledge, which involves memorizing every street or alley in London.
+Every-single-one!
+It takes years and a lot of walks for the future cab drivers to learn them all.
 No wonder they charge so much.